unaimillan/hdlgadgets/README.md

 **a human-in-the-loop training tool for rtl-developers, microarchitects and verification engineers allowing experiments with flow control and verification techniques**

-In other words, "hdlgadgets" is a python written frontend that provides enhanced visualization and interactive interface for an HDL simulator.
+In other words, `hdlgadgets` is a python written frontend that provides enhanced visualization and interactive interface for an HDL simulator.

-"hdlgadgets" contains a library of "gadgets" packed in training scenarios.
-A "gadget" may come in different forms but can generally be classified either as: a fixed block that the user can only observe during simulation; a black box container in where they can put a custom HDL code; or an auxiliary block.
+`hdlgadgets` contains a library of `gadgets` packed in training scenarios.
+A `gadget` may come in different forms but can generally be classified either as: a fixed block that the user can only observe during simulation; a black box container in where they can put a custom HDL code; or an auxiliary block.
 - Examples of "fixed gadgets": FIFO, Pipeline register, Credit counter, Skidbuffer.
 - Examples of content of a "black box gadget": custom rtl code for glue-logic, custom hdl code for transaction-level-model.
 - Examples of "auxiliary gadgets": control dashboard, visual checker.

-A "gadget" is a module that can be reused in multiple training scenarios.
+A `gadget` is a module that can be reused in multiple training scenarios.
-Here you can see an example of a training scenario comprised of three "gadgets": two FIFOs connected back-to-back and a control dashboard helping the user interact with the design:
+Here you can see an example of a training scenario comprised of three `gadgets`: two FIFOs connected back-to-back and a control dashboard helping the user interact with the design:

 ![hdlgdtsdmo](https://github.com/FPGA-InsideOut/hdlgadgets/assets/53142676/d82d9e4d-302c-4000-af17-8373fbe8ff2d)

 ## How it works

-"hdlgadgets" requires HDL simulator running on the background (it was tested with Icarus Verilog open-source simulator which has support for SystemVerilog).
-To communicate with the simulator "hdlgadgets" needs cocotb library:
+`hdlgadgets` requires HDL simulator running on the background (it was tested with Icarus Verilog open-source simulator which has support for SystemVerilog).
+To communicate with the simulator `hdlgadgets` needs cocotb library:

 ![howitworks](https://github.com/FPGA-InsideOut/hdlgadgets/assets/53142676/7d4cb68a-fb0e-4ca3-9855-99e7112fbe58)

-"hdlgadgets" uses hierarchical references to communicate with the simulated design.
+`hdlgadgets` uses hierarchical references to communicate with the simulated design.
 This allows to keep HDL code clean so that code can be used as the reference material for the design as is.

 ## Compatibility